Ilia-tod29/FitnessClubManagerClient/README.md

 ## How to run

 - Make sure you have the back-end up and running.
 If you don't know how to run it, follow the [instructions](https://github.com/Ilia-tod29/FitnessClubManagerAPI/blob/main/README.md)
+- Run 'npm install', while located at the root of this project.
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## How to use